rcorrie/angular-tidy-img/README.md

 [example](http://www.rcorrie.com/#/demos/tidy-img)

-## Usage
+## Install

+Install with NPM `npm install --save angular-tidy-img`

+Or, install with Bower `bower install --save angular-tidy-img`

-Declare tidy-img as a dependency.
+Now, declare tidy-img as a dependency.
 ```javascript
 var app = angular.module( 'MyApp', [ 'rc.tidyImg' ] );
 ```

+## Usage

 In your templates, apply the tidy-img directive as an `element` or an `attribute`
 ```html